 Using a hashtag is as simple as dropping it into your post and publishing it – but it’s crucial you choose the right ones!
 A good hashtag needs to relate to the message you’re conveying in your post and should be memorable yet simple to remember.
 Don’t be tempted to use popular hashtags on unrelated posts.
 People will not get it and will disengage.
 Do your research across social channels and find the most commonly used hashtags that are relevant to your industry.
 A quick way to do this is by using a tool like Hashtagify where you can type in a phrase like ‘marketing’ and you’ll be presented with related hashtags plus stats on its popularity.
 If you’re going to use a hashtag specific to your business, check all social channels to make sure it isn’t being used for something with an entirely different meaning that could be damaging to your brand image.

 2. How many is too many?

 The optimum number of hashtags to use is not uniform across social channels.
 With a cap of 30 on Instagram and the limitations of the 140 character count on Twitter – there’s a definite difference between channels.
 Research* has shown that tweets with one hashtag perform better than those with multiple tags, similarly Facebook posts with one hashtag outperform those with more.
 Instagram, on the other hand, has more interaction on posts with nine hashtags.

 3. Monitor the conversation

-If you’ve started a conversation using a hashtag, then don’t forget to keep a close eye on how it performs!
-This involves responding to queries, complaints or feedback given by people who use the hashtag.
-This way you’ll start to build the momentum and grow a community around your hashtag.
-Don’t forget to closely monitor how customers have reacted, whether people are actively using the hashtag and whether your engagement or following has increased too.
+If you’ve started a conversation using a hashtag, then don’t forget to keep a close eye on how it performs.
+This involves responding to queries, complaints, or feedback given by people who use the hashtag.
+This way you’ll start to build momentum and grow a community around your hashtag.
+Don’t forget to closely monitor how customers have reacted.
+Whether people are actively using the hashtag and whether your engagement or following has increased too.